drmonroe/azure-policies-powershell/README.md

-# azure-policies-powershell
+# Azure Policies and Management Groups Via PowerShell

-A Gathering of PS Scripts and Cmdlets Related to Deploying Policies Using PowerShell
+A Gathering of PS Scripts and Cmdlets Related to Deploying Policies and Management Groups Using PowerShell

 ## POLICY ASSIGNMENT EXAMPLE